A new fractal dimension: The topological Hausdorff dimension: Application I: Mandelbrot's fractal percolation process

 \section{Application I: Mandelbrot's fractal percolation process}

-In this section we take up one of the most important random fractals, the limit set $M$ of the fractal percolation process defined by Mandelbrot in \cite{Ma2}.
+In this section we take up one of the most important random fractals, the limit set $M\subseteq \mathbb{R}^2$ of the fractal percolation process defined by Mandelbrot in \cite{Ma2}.

 His original motivation was that this model captures certain features of turbulence, but then this random set turned out to be very interesting in its own right.
 For example, $M$ serves as a very powerful tool for calculating Hausdorff dimension.
+It is well known that for each $\gamma\in (0,2)$ there is a fractal percolation $M(\gamma)$ such that $\dim_H M(\gamma)=2-\gamma$ almost surely, provided that $M(\gamma) \neq \emptyset$.
+Hawkes \cite{Ha} has shown that for a fixed closed set $C$ in the unit square $M(\gamma) \cap C = \emptyset$ almost surely if $\dim_H C<\gamma$, and $M(\gamma) \cap C\neq \emptyset$ with positive probability if $\dim_H C>\gamma$.
+Therefore $\{M(\gamma): \gamma\in (0,2)\}$ serves as a family of \emph{random test sets}: If we know which percolation limit sets $M(\gamma)$ intersect $C$ with positive probability, we can determine $\dim_H C$.
+The idea of using random test sets goes back to Taylor \cite{T}, while the use of percolation limit sets as test sets is due to Khoshnevisan, Peres, and Xiao \cite{KPX}.
+In the context of trees, similar ideas were developed by Lyons \cite{L}.

-Indeed, J. Hawkes has shown (\cite{Ha}) that for a fixed Borel set $B$ in the unit square (or analogously in higher dimensions) $M \cap B = \emptyset$ almost surely iff $\dim_H M +\dim_H B<2$, and this formula can be used in certain applications to determine $\dim_H B$.
-Moreover, it can be shown that the range of the Brownian motion is so called \emph{intersection-equivalent} to a percolation fractal (roughly speaking, they intersect the same sets with positive probability), and this can be used to deduce numerous dimension related results about the Brownian motion, see the works of Y. Peres, e.g. in \cite{MP}.
+Moreover, it can be shown that the range of a $d$-dimensional Brownian motion is \emph{intersection-equivalent} to a fractal percolation, that is, they intersect all closed subsets of the $d$-dimensional unit cube with comparable probabilities.
+This can be used to deduce numerous dimension related results about Brownian motion.
+For more on these results see Peres \cite{P1,P2}, see also \cite{MP}.

 Let us now formally describe the fractal percolation process.
 Let $p\in (0,1)$ and $n\geq 2$, $n\in \mathbb{N}$ be fixed.
 Set $M_0 = M_{0}^{(p,n)} =[0,1]^{2}$.
 We divide the unit square into $n^{2}$ equal closed sub-squares of side-length $1/n$ in the natural way.
 We keep each sub-square independently with probability $p$ (and erase it with probability $1-p$), and denote by $M_1 = M_1^{(p,n)}$ the union of the kept sub-squares.
 Then each square in $M_1$ is divided into $n^{2}$ squares of side-length ${1}/{n^2}$, and we keep each of them independently (and also independently of the earlier choices) with probability $p$, etc. After $k$ steps let $M_k = M_k^{(p,n)}$ be the union of the kept $k^{th}$ level squares with side-length ${1}/{n^k}$.
 Let